irfdot/irf/content/articles/memories-of-domestic-landscapes-from-summer-2024/index.md

 [^1]: Perhaps *being inspired* is the better term than *emulating* because none of my photos have the same compositional elements as Teunissen's photos.
-Plus, many of my photos do not have humans in the center.